dbmi-bgm/granite/docs/API.md

     tag = 'RSTR'
     vnt_obj.add_tag_format(tag)

-The method *add_values_genotype(ID_genotype, values, sep=':')* allows to add values add the end of the genotype specified by corresponding ID. sep is the tags separator used in format definition and genotype(s).
+The method *add_values_genotype(ID_genotype, values, sep=':')* allows to add values at the end of the genotype specified by corresponding ID. sep is the tags separator used in format definition and genotype(s).

     vnt_obj.add_values_genotype(ID_genotype, values)